adimit/werti/INSTALLATION.markdown

 you need.

 #### Note:
-The `.classpath` file that is currently also under version control will not work for your system.
-We should probably take it out of version control.
+The `.classpath` file that is currently also under version control, and expects libraries to be in the www/WEB-INF/lib folder.
+It has annotations for documentation, some of which are local and will therefore not work for you.
 Feel free to modify it in your own branch.
 I will take care to merge it manually in my tree if you ask me to pull.

 ### System-specific locations (Compile time)